 Impericon

-IC Music and Apparel GmbH have been one of the leading eCommerce companies in the music and fashion industry for more than 15 years.
-Started as a “garage company” to produce merch for American bands to sell on tour, nowadays its product range consists of merchandise and streetwear textiles, sound carriers, tickets, and accessories.
+IC Music and Apparel GmbH, the company behind the Impericon retail brand, has been a leading eCommerce player in the music and fashion industry for over 15 years.
+It began as a humble "garage company," producing merchandise for American bands to sell during their tours.
+Today, their product range spans merchandise, streetwear textiles, sound carriers, tickets, and accessories.

 The Challenge